seanorama/masterclass/security/README.md

 You now have Ranger installed but it's not doing anything.

-Let's install some plugins, and while we are at it sync LDAP users and authenticate off of Active Directory.
+Let's install some plugins, and while we are at it:

+- sync LDAP users
+- authenticate to Active Directory
+- install Solr & configure Ranger for Solr

 ```
 ~/ambari-bootstrap/extras/ranger/ranger-ldap.sh